hteumeuleu/caniemail/_features/css-widows.md

   }
 }
 notes_by_num: {
-    "1": "Buggy. `column` property is stripped which is required for `widows` to work" "2": "Buggy. `widows` property value is replaced with `auto`" }
+    "1": "Buggy. `columns` property is stripped which is required for `widows` to work", "2": "Buggy. `widows` property value is replaced by `auto`",
+    # "3": "Gmail adds default `widows` value"
+}
 links: {
   "Can I use: CSS property: widows":"https://caniuse.com/widows",